 Well, tonight, this weak little woman will solve it.

-The rest of Hell’s Angel Episode One is available from most ebook retailers.
+The rest of An Angel Lost Episode One is available from most ebook retailers.